openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Every other OP not operating under such well-defined conditions may be required to provide the RP data about the identity verification process along with identity evidence to allow the RP to conduct their own risk assessment and to map the data obtained from the OP to other laws.
 For example, if an OP verifies and maintains identity data in accordance with an Anti Money Laundering Law, it shall be possible for an RP to use the respective identity in a different regulatory context, such as eHealth or the previously mentioned eIDAS.

-The basic idea of this specification is that the OP provides all identity data along with metadata about the identity verification process at the OP.
+The concept of this specification is that the OP can provide all identity data along with metadata about the identity assurance process.
 It is the responsibility of the RP to assess this data and map it into its own legal context.

 From a technical perspective, this means this specification allows the OP to provide Verified Claims along with information about the respective trust framework, but also supports the externalization of information about the identity verification process.